philippeback/TidalChat/README.md

 ###Loading

-Use this snippet to load it into your [Pharo](http://www.pharo-project.org/home)* image:
+Use this snippet to load it into a fresh [Pharo](http://www.pharo-project.org/home)* image:

     Gofer it
 		smalltalkhubUser: 'sebastianconcept'